Chart Color Schemes

 Ararat has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No local infrastructure projects have been identified by AreaSearch as likely to impact the area.
-Key projects include Western Highway Upgrade - Ararat to Stawell, Western Highway Ballarat to Stawell Upgrade, Ararat to Maryborough Line Upgrades (Murray Basin Rail Project), and Melbourne To Adelaide Freight Rail Improvements.
+No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
+A total of zero projects have been identified by AreaSearch that are expected to impact the area.
+Notable projects include Western Highway Upgrade - Ararat to Stawell (scheduled for completion in 2023), Western Highway Ballarat to Stawell Upgrade (commencing late 2021), Ararat to Maryborough Line Upgrades (part of Murray Basin Rail Project, starting mid-2022), and Melbourne To Adelaide Freight Rail Improvements (planned for completion in 2025).
+The following list provides details on those projects most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.